Healthdirect Free Australian health advice you can count on.

 Key facts

-• Domestic violence can include many different forms of abuse.
-These include physical violence, emotional abuse, sexual abuse and financial abuse.
+• Domestic violence can include physical, emotional, sexual or financial abuse.

 • Domestic violence is never your fault.

-• If you think you are in an abusive relationship, get help now from your family, friends or GP.
+• If you think you are in an abusive relationship, get help now from your family, friends or doctor.

 What are the types of domestic violence and abuse?